dunksmith/DeviceInformationPlugin/README.md

 If you have installed PhoneGap CLI, run the following code from the command line:
    <pre>phonegap local plugin add https://github.com/vliesaputra/DeviceInformationPlugin</pre>

-Otherwise,
+Otherwise, to install manually on Android:

-1. To install the plugin, copy the www/deviceinformation.js file to your project's www folder and include a reference to it in your html file after phonegap.js.
+1. Copy the www/deviceinformation.js file to your project's www folder and include a reference to it in your html file after phonegap.js.
    <pre>
     &lt;script type="text/javascript" charset="utf-8" src="phonegap.js"&gt;&lt;/script&gt;
     &lt;script type="text/javascript" charset="utf-8" src="deviceinformation.js"&gt;&lt;/script&gt;
    </pre>

-2. Create a directory within your project called "src/com/vliesaputra/cordova/plugins" and copy src/com/vliesaputra/cordova/plugins/DeviceInformation.java into it.
+2. Create a directory within your project called "src/com/vliesaputra/cordova/plugins" and copy src/android/DeviceInformation.java into it.

 3. In your res/xml/config.xml file add the following line:
    <pre>